 And trust me, these things happen.
 Fortunately, I’ve never suffered an aneurysm, but a volcano did significantly mess up my holiday 🌋🤬

-I’ve also used World Nomads travel insurance for 90% of my travels.
+I’ve also used World Nomad insurance for 90% of my travels.
 And I have successfully claimed twice, so I know how they operate.

-This World Nomads review is my honest critique with loads of facts, helpful information and real-life stories about why travel insurance is an absolute must.
+This World Nomads travel insurance review is my honest critique with loads of facts, helpful information and real-life stories about why World Nomad insurance is an absolute must.
 Prices quoted are in AUD ($).

-Unlike other travel insurance companies, World Nomads was set up by travellers for travellers, so their policies include exactly what young travellers need most out of travel insurance.
+Unlike other insurance companies, World Nomads travel insurance was set up by travellers for travellers, so their policies include exactly what a travel nomad needs most out of travel insurance.

 The complete list of things World Nomads cover is extensive.
 In summary, they include emergency medical and dental costs, emergency evacuation, delays, interruption or full cancellation of your trip due to an unforeseen event plus lost, delayed, damaged, or stolen bags.